 - Property taxes can be paid online, through your bank online, or the Finance Department at Langley City Hall.
 Other departments within Langley City Hall, will continue to operate, but public access will continue to be restricted until further notice.
 The public is asked to make an appointment for services from the other departments by calling 604.514.2800 or emailing email@example.com.

-- Parking enforcement has resumed.
-Parking disputes must be submitting in writing; parking dispute forms will be available at the north entrance.
-Bylaw staff are available by email, phone or by appointment.
+- Bylaw and parking enforcement have resumed.
+The Bylaw Department has no authority to enforce COVID-19 compliance.
+To submit a complaint please contact Fraser Health.
+Parking disputes must be submitted in writing; parking dispute forms will be available at the bylaw office.
+Bylaw staff are available by email, online, phone or by appointment.

 - City Hall is not accepting resumes in-person and is only accepting resumes by emailing HR@langleycity.ca.
 Non-essential interviews have been cancelled and essential interviews will be conducted digitally.
 Langley City appreciates the interest of all applicants.
 Only those selected for an interview will be contacted.